alejandro-guzman/continuum-docker/README.md

 ## Purpose:
 `Dockerfile` is the build and environment definition of Continuum.
 You'll find Ctms' current dependencies and their versions listed including C libs and environment variables.
 This was originally made to provide a stable image for use with Ossum, but can also act as an easy to spin up staging instance.
-You can spin up an instance using `docker-compose.yml` - see section [Compose](#Using Docker Compose).
+You can spin up an instance using `docker-compose.yml` - see section [Compose](#using-dockercompose)

 ## Improvements to be made:
 Build a smaller image using a different base image. ex `FROM python:2.7.15-alpine3.7`